vkurup/kurup.org/source-old/blog/_posts/2007-03-19-literature-delivered-to-your-inbox.markdown

 date: 2007/03/19 00:00:00
 layout: post
 title: "Literature delivered to your inbox"
-tags: education literature interesting book-review
+categories: education literature interesting book-review
 ---

 [DailyLit.com](http://dailylit.com) is an interesting service that takes classic books and chops them up in to bite-sized pieces that you can read in just a few minutes.
 It then emails you one piece at a time until you finish the book.
 You can customize how often you get the emails.